 Very little research has explored bullying based on religious differences.
 Bullying in these situations may have less to do with a person’s beliefs and more to do with misinformation or negative perceptions about how someone expresses that belief.

+When bullying based on religion is sufficiently serious, the Department of Justice’s Civil Rights Division may be able to intervene under Title IV of the Civil Rights Act.
 Often religious harassment is not based on the religion itself but on shared ethnic characteristics.
 When harassment is based on shared ethnic characteristics, the Department of Education’s Office for Civil Rights may be able to intervene under Title VI of the Civil Rights Act.